-NAIDOC Week celebrations are held across Australia each July to celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
+NAIDOC Week celebrations are held across Australia each year to celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
 NAIDOC is celebrated not only in Indigenous communities, but by Australians from all walks of life.
 NAIDOC stands for National Aborigines and Islanders Day Observance Committee.

 Take a walk along the Wulaba track, enjoy the remnant of bushland in Glades Bay Reserve and be on the lookout for bush tucker plants as you are guided through the bush to the shores of the Parramatta River.
 Learn about the local indigenous history of the Wallumedegal, understand their co-existence within the surrounding area of Glades Bay and visit Aboriginal rock carvings.

-Last updated on 29 June 2018
+Last updated on 9 November 2020